Reasonable Doubt (album): Recording

 Reasonable Doubt was recorded at D&D Studios and mixed at Platinum Island, however, its beats were formed elsewhere.
 "Can't Knock the Hustle" was produced by Knobody at his mother's home in 1994, while the vocals were recorded on tour at a studio in Tampa Florida named Progressive Music with Mary J. Blige.
 Ski produced "Feelin' It" and "Politics as Usual" while recording with Camp Lo.
 The recording sessions were often competitive; Ski and Clark Kent created similar beats for "Politics as Usual", but Ski submitted his to Jay-Z first causing his to appear on the album.
 "Brooklyn's Finest" was a competitive, though friendly battle between Jay-Z and The Notorious B.I.G. in which Jay-Z tried proving that he is of Biggie's caliber, while Biggie tried brushing his rhymes off as insignificant.
 Although the rappers had already met on the set for the "Dead Presidents" music video, they discovered that neither wrote down their rhymes while recording.
 The recording of "Brooklyn's Finest" spanned two months and moved from D&D Studios to Giant Studios where the Clark Kent-sung chorus was recorded.
+Irv Gotti and Dame Dash noted that Nas was supposed to be featured on "Bring It On" and "Can I Live" but sessions for neither song ended up happening.

 Music and lyrics

-Reasonable Doubt has Mafioso rap themes.
-David Drake from Stylus Magazine said the lyrics were characterized by "gritty realism".
+An East Coast hip hop record, Reasonable Doubt was noted for having mafioso rap themes, with lyrics characterized by Stylus Magazine as "gritty realism".
 Writer dream hampton believed that although rappers had alluded to hustling before, Jay-Z "talks about what it can do to a person's inner peace, and what it can do to their mind".
 Jay-Z later said, "the studio was like a psychiatrist's couch for me" while recording Reasonable Doubt.
 AllMusic's Steve Huey described him as "a street hustler from the projects who rapped about what he knew—and he was very, very good at it...detailing his experiences on the streets with disarming honesty".
 Huey summarizes the album's subject matter saying:

 AllMusic's Jason Birchmeier writes that the album's production exhibits characteristics of "the pre-gangsta era, a foregone era when samples fueled the beats and turntablism supplied the hooks", which "sets Reasonable Doubt apart from Jay-Z's later work".
 "Can't Knock the Hustle" features a smooth beat.
 "Politics as Usual" has an R&B sound and a sample of "Hurry Up This Way Again" by the Stylistics.
 "Dead Presidents" samples Nas' voice from "The World Is Yours" in its chorus.
 According to IGN's Spence D., "Ski brings back the stripped down piano fill style lending the track a late night jazz vibe" on "Feelin' It", and "22 Two's" has a "mournful jazz inclined groove" that prominently features string instruments.
 "Coming of Age" contains a Clark Kent-produced beat that samples the melody and drums from "Inside You" by Eddie Henderson.